 Second, we implement and put to the test online system identification methods, that aim to build some representation of the environment dynamics online, and use that representation to condition universal policies, in order to help them adapt to the different environments.
-Particularly, we have identified two methods that essentially differ in their choice of dynamics representation: The Universal Policies with Online System Identification (UPOSI) method which aims to explicitly regress the simulator parameters defining the environment, and the Environment Probing Interaction Policies (EPI) method that aims to find a latent representation of the environment dynamics.
-Both of these methods have to the best of our knowledge only been evaluated in simulated environments, and here we compare them to the more standard approaches enumerated above in a real-world setting.
+Specifically, we test the Universal Policies with Online System Identification (UPOSI) method which aims to explicitly regress the simulator parameters defining the environment, and the Environment Probing Interaction Policies (EPI) method that aims to find a latent representation of the environment dynamics.
+Both of these methods have to the best of our knowledge only been evaluated in simulated environments, and here we compare them to the more standard approaches listed above in a real-world setting.

-Our three evaluation environments can be seen in the Figure on the left, and consist of a Reaching Environment, a Pushing Environment and a Sliding Environment.
+Our three evaluation environments can be seen in the figure on the left.

-Reaching Environment: The aim on this environment is to reach a target that is located 2.5cm above the table.
-The target locations are sampled at each episode from within some pre-specified regions.
-For our real world experiments we use three goal locations (easy, intermediate and hard) to evaluate our policies on.
+Reaching Environment : The aim is to reach a goal located above the table target.
+For our real-world experiments we use three goal locations (easy, intermediate and hard) to evaluate our policies on.

-Pushing Environment: The aim on this environment is to push a cuboid to a given target location.
-Both the start and goal positions are sampled within some pre-determined regions.
-In our real experiments, again three goal locations are used to evaluate the policies.
+Pushing Environment : The aim is to push a cuboid to a given goal location.
+Again, in our real world experiments, three goal locations are used.

-Sliding Environment: The aim of this environment is to use gravity to slide the same cuboid on a sliding panel from a pre-determined starting position to a pre-determined goal positions.
-As opposed to reaching and pushing, the start and target positions in this task are not varied in order to facilitate learning.
+Sliding Environment : The aim is to use gravity to slide the same cuboid on a sliding panel from a starting position to a pre-determined goal position.
+As opposed to reaching and pushing, the target position in this task is not varied, in order to facilitate learning.

-A summary of our results can be seen in the table above, and a more detailed breakdown can be found in the appendix of our main paper.
+A summary of our quantitative results can be seen in the table above, and we can summarise our findings in the following:

-Aggregate statistics show RFI as being the best performing across the board, although looking at the full breakdown of the results there is no clear winner amongst the methods, where the ranking of the methods was largely varying depending on the task/goal combination.
+Aggregate statistics show RFI as being the best performing across the board.
+Nonetheless, looking at the full breakdown of the results we distinguish no clear winner amongst the methods, as the ranking of the methods was varied depending on the task/goal combination.
 This is significant, as to the very least we can conclude that DR performed no better in our experiments than RFI, despite requiring several days of tuning and the use of post-training adjustment , while RFI only required a few hours of tuning and no post-training re-adjustment of the distributions.

 Overall RFI performed better than RFI+, which is surprising, as RFI+ conceptually accounts more thoroughly for the sim-to-real discrepancies.
-We conjecture that RFI+ may have benefitted from further tuning the parameter ranges, and this highlights a trend seems to form: The more parameters that are considered for environment randomisation, the more tuning of those parameters needs to be done for the performance to be satisfactory, while showing no evidence to be better than simpler alternatives in our experiments.
+We conjecture that RFI+ may have benefitted from further tuning of the parameter ranges, and this highlights a trend that seems to form: The more parameters that are considered for environment randomisation, the more tuning of those parameters needs to be done for the performance to be satisfactory, while showing no evidence in our experiments to be better than simpler alternatives.